xtomatex2/flashlight/flashlight/README.md

 ## Compatibility

 - Works with all standard FiveM servers
-- Uses StateBags for optimal performance
+- Uses GTA's native blinker system for optimal performance
 - Compatible with other vehicle scripts
 - No conflicts with standard GTA V blinker system